douglasmiranda/ddpt/README.md

   * Deploy with Docker Swarm (docker stack command)
   * Run your Django using gunicorn
   * Reverse proxy with Caddy (easy HTTPS)
-  * Serve static files with Whitenoise
+  * Serve static files with Whitenoise (planning to remove, not ideal for replicated Django)
   * Redis for Cache and Session Storage
   * Send emails via Anymail (using Mailgun_ by default, but switchable)
 * Bonus: Check the [Makefile](%7B%7Bcookiecutter.django_project_name%7D%7D/Makefile), you'll see lots of shortcuts to speed up your development